Metals and Engineering Corporation: Tax evasion

-In April 2018, Kinfe Dagnew resigned the company after serving entire eight years, when Prime Minister Abiy Ahmed became head of the ruling party Ethiopian People's Revolutionary Democratic Front.
+In April 2018, Kinfe Dagnew resigned the company after serving for eight years, when Prime Minister Abiy Ahmed became head of the ruling party Ethiopian People's Revolutionary Democratic Front.
 The company remained unknown when it was operated by TPLF.
-In June, parliamentary committee found that METEC squandered hundreds of machinery products worthing 326.4 million dollars without study of the market.
+In June, parliamentary committee found that METEC squandered hundreds of machinery products worth 326.4 million dollars without study of the market.

 Sources say that the Commercial Bank of Ethiopia squandered 2.8 million dollars without completion of sugar projects, and revealed the company borrowed 436 million dollars.

 Kinfe Dagnew arrest

-On 12 November 2018, the chief executive officer, Kinfe Dagnew was arrested by the Ethiopian National Defense Force after attempt for escape through Sudan border.
-He was founded with an empty briefcase believed to be illegally transporting goods.
+On 12 November 2018, the chief executive officer, Kinfe Dagnew was arrested by the Ethiopian National Defense Force after attempting to escape through the Sudan border.
+He was found with an empty briefcase believed to be illegally transporting goods.
 Shortly after hours, an Ethiopian Air Force helicopter dispatched from Debrezeit airbase brought Kinfe Dagnew to Addis Ababa.
 40 of the company's officials were detained after they called for meeting in Imperial Hotel, Gerji, Addis Ababa.

 Some newspapers quoted that they were transferred to Addis Ababa Police Commission; then temporarily jailed by Federal Police.